-Auditors examined the approved woodlot licence plan (WLP),i which covers the period 2008-2017.
+Auditors examined the approved woodlot licence plan (WLP)i covering the period 2011 to 2021.

-The auditors also evaluated site plans through office reviews and fieldwork to ensure that they accurately identified site conditions and met legal requirements.
+The auditors also evaluated site plans2 through office reviews and fieldwork to ensure that they accurately identified site conditions and met legal requirements.

-The WLP and site plans for W0438 were consistent with legislated requirements and site plans were consistent with the WLP.
+The WLP and site plans for W1644 were consistent with legislated requirements and site plans were consistent with the WLP.

-&lt;sup>1 Although most woodlots have a relatively small allowable annual cut, it is possible for woodlot holders to harvest up to 120 percent of their five-year cut control cycle in just one or two years, creating the appearance of a larger than actual allowable annual cut.
+1 Although most woodlots have a relatively small allowable annual cut, it is possible for woodlot holders to harvest up to 120 percent of their five-year cut control cycle in just one or two years, creating the appearance of a larger than actual allowable annual cut.
+In this situation, Rojo was permitted to exceed this amount in order to salvage insect damaged trees.

-&lt;sup>2 A site plan is not a legal requirement for woodlot licences.
+2 A site plan is not a legal requirement for woodlot licences.
 A site plan identifies the approximate locations of cutblocks and roads, is consistent with legislation, and identifies how the intended results or strategies described in the woodlot licence plan apply to the site.